ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ```

 #### Set data on file
-Update the Set method to save the data on file, the idea is to append the data at end of the file,  using a concept called append only file, this is a common pattern used in databases like redis, etcd, etc, where information can only be added or appended and not modified or deleted
+We are goint to update the Set method to save the data on file, the idea is to append the data at end of the file,  using a concept called append only file, this is a common pattern used in  some databases, where information can only be added or appended and not modified or deleted.
 https://en.wikipedia.org/wiki/Append-only

+engine.go

 ```go
 type Engine struct {